Circular orders: topology and continuous actions

 Recall that the Helly's compact space $M_+([0,1],[0,1])$ of all increasing selfmaps on the closed unit interval $[0,1]$ is sequentially compact in the pointwise topology.
 A slightly more general form of this result is the following classical result of Helly.

-\begin{thm} For every sequence of functions from the set $BV^{\prec}_r([a,b],[c,d])$ of all real functions $[a,b] \to [c,d]$ with variation $\leq r$, there exists a pointwise convergent subsequence (which tends to a function with finite variation).
-Equivalently, $BV^{\prec}_r([a,b],[c,d])$ is sequentially compact. \end{thm}
+\begin{f} For every sequence of functions from the set $BV^{\prec}_r([a,b],[c,d])$ of all real functions $[a,b] \to [c,d]$ with variation $\leq r$, there exists a pointwise convergent subsequence (which tends to a function with finite variation).
+Equivalently, $BV^{\prec}_r([a,b],[c,d])$ is sequentially compact. \end{f}

 \begin{thm} Let $(X, \leq)$ be a linearly ordered set.
 Then $BV^{\prec}_r(X, [c,d])$ is sequentially compact in the pointwise topology.
-In particular, its closed subspace $M_+(X,[c,d])$ of all increasing functions is also sequentially compact in the pointwise topology. \end{thm} \begin{proof} First note that using Lemma \ref{l:BVprop}.3 one may reduce the proof to the case where $f_n\colon X \to \R$ is a bounded sequence in $M_+(X)$.
-Now, by Representation Theorem \ref{RepLem} we have a bounded sequence of {\it continuous} increasing functions $F_n\colon Y \to \R$ on a compact LOTS $Y$, where $F_n|_X=f_n$.
+In particular, its closed subspace $M_+(X,[c,d])$ of all increasing functions is also sequentially compact in the pointwise topology. \end{thm} \begin{proof} Using Lemma \ref{l:BVprop}.3 one may reduce the proof to the case where $f_n\colon X \to \R$ is a bounded sequence in $M_+(X)$.
+By Fact \ref{RepLem} (for the GLOTS $(X,\leq,\lambda_{disc})$) we have a bounded sequence of {\it continuous} increasing functions $F_n\colon Y \to \R$ on a compact LOTS $Y$, where $F_n|_X=f_n$.
 By Theorem \ref{newprinciple} the sequence $F_n$ does not contain an independent subsequence.
-Hence, by Fact \ref{f:sub-fr} there exists a convergent subsequence $F_{n_k}$.
+By Fact \ref{f:sub-fr} there exists a convergent subsequence $F_{n_k}$.
 Since the convergence is pointwise and $X$ is a subset of $Y$, we obtain that the corresponding sequence of restrictions $f_{n_k}:=F_{n_k}|_X$ is pointwise convergent on $X$. \end{proof}

 The following corollary can be derived also by results of \cite{FP}.

 \begin{cor} Let $(X, \leq)$ be a linearly ordered set.
 Then the compact space $M_+(X,[c,d])$ of all order preserving maps is sequentially compact. \end{cor}